Pushing the Frontier on Approximate EFX Allocations

 \Cref{claim:no_repeated_bundles} implies that after every iteration at least one of the possible bundles is lost forever to at least one agent.
-As a result, the possible choices for all agents will be exhausted after at most $n m^2$ iterations of the main loop of the \PPA algorithm, so $n m^2 + 1$ is an immediate upper bound on the maximum number iterations before the \PPA algorithm terminates.
+As a result, the possible choices for all agents will be exhausted after at most $n m^2$ iterations of the main loop of the \PPA algorithm, so $n m^2 + 1$ is an immediate upper bound on the maximum number of iterations before the \PPA algorithm terminates.
 The polynomial running time now follows by observing that only one step of the loop is executed in each iteration and that every such step runs in polynomial time.
-The latter is straightforward to see, given that building the graphs $\Gr$ and $\Ge$, finding a cycle or all sources in them, and resolving cycles can all be done in polynomial time. \end{proof}
+The latter is straightforward to see, given that building the graphs $\Gr$ and $\Ge$, finding a cycle or all sources in them, and resolving {one cycle in $\Ge$ or all cycles in $\Gr$ (recall \cref{obs:all-cycle-resolution-running-time})} can all be done in polynomial time. \end{proof}